Andrzej Zoll: Biography

 Andrzej Zoll was born in Sieniawa, Poland.
 He graduated from the Faculty of Law of the Jagiellonian University in 1964.
 He earned his Ph.D. in 1968, and a habilitated doctor's title in 1973.
 In 1988 he became professor of legal sciences.
 Since 1994 he heads the Chair of Criminal Law of the Jagiellonian University.

 In 1989 he took part in the Round Table Negotiations as Solidarity’s legal expert.

-Member of the Polish Academy of Sciences and the European Art and Science Academy in Salzburg.
-Between 1989-1993, he served as a judge of the Polish Constitutional Tribunal and between 1990-1993 he was chairman of the State Electoral Committee.
+Zoll is a member of the Polish Academy of Sciences and the European Art and Science Academy in Salzburg.
+Between 1989 and 1993, he served as a judge of the Polish Constitutional Tribunal and between 1990 and 1993 he was chairman of the State Electoral Committee.
 In 2002, he was appointed deputy director at the European Ombudsman Institute.
 Since 2000 until 2006, he served as Polish Ombudsman for Citizens' Rights.

-Author of 3 monographs and above 150 other publications in the area of criminal and constitutional law and philosophy of law.

-Member of the Committee on Ethics of the Polish Academy of Sciences, as well as Department of History and Philosophy of the Polish Academy of Learning.
-Curator of the Association of Law Students' Library of the Jagiellonian University.
+He is also the author of 3 monographs and above 150 other publications in the area of criminal and constitutional law and philosophy of law, and a member of the Committee on Ethics of the Polish Academy of Sciences, as well as the Department of History and Philosophy of the Polish Academy of Learning, and Curator of the Association of Law Students' Library of the Jagiellonian University.